Construction firms expect latest Covid-19 curbs by MOM to further delay projects

 Dr David Leong, managing director of human resources firm PeopleWorldwide Consulting, noted that stricter rules are needed to reduce risk of infection with the emergence of Omicron.

-He said: "Dormitory situations in Singapore are more stable now under a tight controllable regime and any incoming workers from overseas add new risk to the pool, particularly with the Omicron strain."
+He said: "Dormitory situations in Singapore are more stable now under a tight... regime, and any incoming workers from overseas add new risk to the pool, particularly with the Omicron strain."

 Also recognising the difficulties the companies face, he added: "With the additional costs plus having to pay more to retain workers, employers are really challenged on all fronts."